AwalaApp/network-website/index.md

 ## Current status

 Relaynet was designed by [Gustavo Narea](https://gustavo.engineer/) as part of his dissertation project at Oxford.
-A [proof of concept](https://github.com/relaynet/poc) is available, and more information about the protocol suite and the project will be made available throughout Q1 2019.
+There is a fully functional [proof of concept integrating Twitter](https://github.com/relaynet/poc), and [working drafts of the specifications](https://github.com/relaynet/specs/blob/master/README.md) are now available.